Nicky Kakakios’ Inspirational Journey

 Nicky Kakakios risked it all to change careers and raise her daughter on her own.
-But she knew that if she worked hard and made the right moves, results would follow.
+But she knew that if she worked hard and made the right moves, results would follow and she had to enjoy the process

 My name is Nicky Kakakios, and I’m an independent certified personal trainer.
 My interest was initially sparked when I took a weight-training course in college when I was 19 years old, and it has been a part of my life since then.
 At the age of 24, after training a few years on my own, I decided to hire a trainer and nutritionist to help me.
 From then on, I was hooked.
 I loved the way it made me feel and of course, the way I began to look.